-If your immersion program is offered for UWEC academic credit (this does not include the Guatemala Winterim program), you will need to go to your MyBlugold CampS account and sign your online PPA for the term abroad, just as if you were going to be on campus.
+If your immersion program is offered for UWEC academic credit (this does not include non-credit immersion programs such as Guatemala, New Zealand, or the Senegal non-credit option), you will need to go to your MyBlugold CampS account and sign your online PPA for the term abroad, just as if you were going to be on campus.
 A delay in registration can have significant consequences for students who use financial aid.